ondrej-mach/sps/README.md

 # sps
 A simple C program for working with spreadsheets.
+A project for school.